 Why are you studying calculus?
-For most of you the answer is because it is required for your major.
-Several disciplines require or suggest calculus, among them biology, physics, chemistry, architecture, economics, geology, environmental studies, and medicine.
+The answer I hear most often is, "Because I have to!
+It is required for my major."
+Several disciplines do require or strongly suggest taking calculus, among them biology, physics, chemistry, architecture, economics, geology, environmental studies, and medicine.
 Why do these disciplines encourage you to take calculus?